The logical strength of B\"uchi's decidability theorem: IND implies Bounded-width K onig

 What remains is to give a $\Sigma^0_1$-definition of $G'$.

-Consider two numbers $n<m$ and a vertex $v=(q,n)$ of $G$.
-We will say that $v$ \emph{dies before $m$} if there is no path in $G$ from $v$ that reaches a vertex of the form $(q',m)$.
+Consider two numbers $k<\ell$ and a vertex $v=(q,k)$ of $G$.
+We will say that $v$ \emph{dies before $\ell$} if there is no path in $G$ from $v$ that reaches a vertex of the form $(q',\ell)$.
 For $i=0,1,\ldots,|Q|$ we will say that \emph{$i$ vertices die infinitely many times} if

 Notice that the property of $i$ that \emph{$i$ vertices die infinitely many times} is $\Pi^0_2$.
-Clearly if $i<i'$ and \emph{$i'$ vertices die infinitely many times} then \emph{$i$ vertices die infinitely many times}.
+Clearly if $i \le i'$ and \emph{$i'$ vertices die infinitely many times} then \emph{$i$ vertices die infinitely many times}.
 By $\Sigma^0_2\ind$ we can fix $i_0$ as the maximal $i$ such that \emph{$i$ vertices die infinitely many times}.
-Notice that for each $i>i_0$ there exists $k(i)$ such that for every $m>n>k(i)$ there are fewer than $i$ vertices of the form $(q,n)$ that die before $m$.
-By $\Sigma^0_2$-collection, we can find a global bound $k_0$ such that $k_0>k(i)$ for all $i>i_0$.
-This means that for $m>n>k_0$ we have at most $i_0$ vertices of the form $(q,n)$ that die before $m$.
-Additionally, for infinitely many $n$ there is $m>n$ such that exactly $i_0$ vertices of the form $(q,n)$ die before $m$.
+By the definition, if $i > i_0$ then there exists $j(i)$ such that for every $\ell>k>j(i)$ there are fewer than $i$ vertices of the form $(q,k)$ that die before $\ell$.
+Notice that we can assume $j_0 := j(i_0 +1)$ to be an upper bound for all $j(i)$ where $i>i_0$.
+This means that for $\ell>k>j_0$ we have at most $i_0$ vertices of the form $(q,k)$ that die before $\ell$.
+Additionally, for infinitely many $k$ there is $\ell>k$ such that exactly $i_0$ vertices of the form $(q,k)$ die before $\ell$.
 The following claim shows how one can find a witness that the subgraph under a vertex $v$ is infinite.

-\begin{claim} Assume that we are given $m>n>k_0$ and a vertex $v=(q,n)$ such that exactly $i_0$ vertices of the form $(q',n)$ with $q'\neq q$ die before $m$.
+\begin{claim} Assume that we are given $\ell>k>j_0$ and a vertex $v=(q,k)$ such that exactly $i_0$ vertices of the form $(q',k)$ with $q'\neq q$ die before $\ell$.
 Then the subgraph under $v$ is infinite. \end{claim}

-\begin{proof} Assume to the contrary that for some $m'>m$ there is no vertex of the form $(q',m')$ that can be reached from $(q,n)$ by a path in $G$.
-It means that $(q,n)$ dies before $m'$.
-Therefore, there are at least $i_0+1$ vertices of the form $(q',n)$ that die before $m'$.
-This contradicts the way $k_0$ was chosen. \end{proof}
+\begin{proof} Assume to the contrary that for some $\ell'>\ell$ there is no vertex of the form $(q',\ell')$ that can be reached from $(q,k)$ by a path in $G$.
+This means that $(q,k)$ dies before $\ell'$.
+Therefore, there are at least $i_0+1$ vertices of the form $(q',k)$ that die before $\ell'$.
+This contradicts the way $j_0$ was chosen. \end{proof}

-Clearly, if for some $m>n$ and a vertex $v=(q,n)$ we know that $v$ dies before $m$ then the subgraph of $G$ under $v$ is finite.
+Clearly, if for some $\ell>k$ and a vertex $v=(q,k)$ we know that $v$ dies before $\ell$ then the subgraph of $G$ under $v$ is finite.